-Minnesota festivals events and celebrations offer residents of Minnesota and visitors to Minnesota year round opportunities to explore our diverse culture and heritage.
+Minnesota festivals events and celebrations offer residents and visitors year round opportunities to explore our diverse Minnesota culture and heritage.

 Events and celebrations occur year round.
 Each year begins with Minnesota's celebration of winter, the Saint Paul Winter Carnival, and progresses through our many summer festivals and on to the Minnesota State Fair and the Minnesota Renaissance Festival.

 In between you will find special events where you can experience our wonderful music, food and fun as well as our rich cultural diversity.

 There are Minnesota festivals and events that occur in almost all parts of the state and we will link to as many of those as possible on this page and other pages of this site.

 Plan ahead to attend your favorite Minnesota festivals events by reserving a hotel near the festival.

 **Scroll to the bottom of this page to add a Minnesota festival event or celebration that you want others to know about.

 Every area of Minnesota has unique festivals, events and celebrations that feature their unique heritage and cuisine or a particular Minnesota activity.
 Unless you are a resident of a particular small town or area of the state, you may never hear of some of these wonderful festivities.
 We make it a practice to travel to as many of these local celebrations as possible to experience the wide diversity Minnesota offers.

 Visitors are treated to a year round offering of Minnesota festivals events and celebrations.
 Below are some of the major annual festivities, fairs, & special events that take place throughout Minnesota.